Abdssamie/MoondeskHQ/README.md

+#### This a fork from my own organization ignexai, just to have it publicly available on my profile repositories
 # AquaPP

 AquaPP is a .NET Avalonia UI application designed to provide a comprehensive solution for water quality management and treatment process optimization.
 It offers features for data entry, chat-based interactions, and dashboard visualizations to help users monitor and manage water-related data efficiently.